Frontier Airlines pushes ahead, with some success, despite pandemic

 Since then, operations have picked up some.
 In May and June, Frontier began adding service to select cities in Florida: Orlando, Miami and Tampa from Philadelphia, Albany, N.Y., and Los Angeles.
 It’s now operating an average of 258 daily flights to 93 cities.

 The airline moved forward with its plan to open a Miami base, though a pause in hiring means it won’t grow as previously planned.
-The $10 million training center in Orlando also is being built.
+The $10 million training center in Orlando opened.
 And the carrier is still taking delivery of new airplanes.

 “We were the best positioned going in and we believe we’ll be the best positioned coming out, so there’s no reason not to continue to invest in these things,” Biffle said.

-Note: Correction: This article has been updated to reflect that the Orlando training center has opened.
-The article initially said it was being built.
-Also, it said that Frontier’s customers pay an additional fee for WiFi.
-Frontier’s planes do not offer WiFi.